-The system standard for the LMS is Desire2Learn (D2L).
+Services provided and managed as part of the GeorgiaVIEW LMS align with the USG Service Level Guidelines.
+The system standard for the LMS is D2L Brightspace.
 USG institutions or units desiring to use state resources to support a different system require the written approval of the Chancellor.
 Such requests will be routed through the USG CIO, vice chancellor for academic affairs, and the executive vice chancellor and chief academic officer to the chancellor.
-As noted in the task force recommendation, all institutions should have one LMS for all of their faculty and students, regardless of academic discipline.
+All institutions should have one LMS for all of their faculty and students, regardless of academic discipline.
 The students of the USG were very clear that they strongly prefer a unified LMS platform on their respective campus.
-The downsides from allowing multiple LMS platforms on a single campus strongly outweigh the potential benefits of this kind of flexibility at an institution.

-Section 10.4 Governance
+10.2 Governance and Institutional Oversight